Eddie Pérez (baseball): Baseball playing career

-Pérez served as the Braves' back up catcher behind Javy López, but by June 1996, he had taken on the role of personal catcher for Greg Maddux, a job previously held by Charlie O'Brien who had been granted free agency during the off-season.
+Pérez served as the Braves' backup catcher behind Javy López, but by June 1996, he had taken on the role of personal catcher for Greg Maddux, a job previously held by Charlie O'Brien who had been granted free agency during the off-season.
 The Braves went on to win the National League pennant before losing to the New York Yankees in the 1996 World Series.

 On September 17, 1997, Pérez hit a grand slam home run against the San Francisco Giants, enabling the Braves to tie a major league team record with 11 grand slams in one season.
 With Pérez as his catcher, Maddux ended the year with a 2.20 earned run average, second best in the National League, as the Braves once again clinched the National League East Division crown.
 The Braves swept the Houston Astros in three games in the 1997 National League Division Series before losing to the eventual world champion Florida Marlins in the 1997 National League Championship Series.

 Pérez had his best year in 1998 when he posted a .336 batting average along with a .404 on-base percentage in 61 games.
 He committed only 1 error in 305 total chances for a .997 fielding percentage.
 His working relationship with Maddux continued to improve with Maddux leading the National League with 5 shutouts, and a 2.22 earned run average.
 The Braves once again claimed the National League East Division crown and defeated the Chicago Cubs in three games in the 1998 National League Division Series.
 Pérez hit an eighth-inning grand slam home run in the decisive Game 3 of the series.
 However, the Braves' season ended when they lost to the San Diego Padres in the 1998 National League Championship Series.

 In 1999, Pérez was thrust into a starting role when Javy López suffered an injury to a ligament in his right knee in late July and was lost for the season.
 He stepped in with a .249 batting average along with 7 home runs, 30 runs batted in, and finished fourth in the league in fielding percentage and in range factor.
 The Braves won their fifth consecutive National League East Division title and then defeated the Houston Astros in four games in the 1999 National League Division Series.